Overview:

 • opportunities to engage directly with journalists

-For many members, the value isn’t just information, it’s connection and belonging.
+For many journalism supporters, the value isn’t just information, it’s connection and belonging.

-One of the most effective membership strategies is also the simplest.
+One of the most effective conversion strategies is also the simplest.

 Instead of offering numerous slightly different tiers, the strongest programs typically include: